Updated

 From there it’s ongoing managed support with 24/7 monitoring, quarterly business reviews, and proactive infrastructure planning so your technology evolves with your business.

-This process works because it’s been refined across 500+ Canadian businesses since 2012.
-We know what breaks, what gets missed, and what actually moves the needle for Markham businesses.
+This process works because it has been refined across Canadian businesses since 2012.
+We know what breaks, what gets missed, and what actually moves the needle for Markham businesses — whether the pressure is a parent-company audit, a developer-security gap, or a buyer-side supplier review.

 Three Markham scenarios we’ve worked through